mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConvertToDistribution-v1.rst

 .. testoutput:: ConvertToDistribution

     Is the workspace a distribution?
 False
-    The workspace has a level backgound of 0.3 counts.
+    The workspace has a level background of 0.3 counts.
     The largest of which is 8.3 counts.

     Is the workspace a distribution?
 True
-    The workspace has a level backgound of 0.0015 counts.
+    The workspace has a level background of 0.0015 counts.
     The largest of which is 0.0415 counts.

 .. categories::